T-Fletcher/dva-migration/web/modules/custom/icon_migrate/README.md

 ## Import Migration Config

+**NOTE:** The config files imported from the ``icon_migrate`` module represents a subset of all the available migrations Drupal 8 can use.
+We only care about certain items after all.

+Before the migration can be run, the files containing the instructions must be imported into the D8 database.
+These must be imported again every time any changes are made to the files!

 Run the following drush command to *import* migration configuration

 ``drush config-import --partial --source=modules/custom/icon_migrate/config/install``

 ## Migrate Site Configuration

+**NOTE: Migrating configuration need only be done once**.
+Once you have run the migrations once and the config is stable, it's only really the content that will need refreshing.

 Run the following drush command to *migrate* the configuration of items to be migrated